A Different Kind of Therapy

 Your First Session

-Your first session is about getting to know your struggle, clarifying where you want to go, and starting the work of helping you get there.
+Your first session is about understanding your struggle, clarifying where you want to go, and starting the work to get you there.

 Rates & Payment